thomasloven/lovelace-card-mod/README.md

 > NOTE: The selector chain of the queue will look for one element at a time separated by spaces or "`$`". \
 > For each step, only the first match will be selected. \
-> But for the final selector of the chain **all** matching elements will be selected.
+> But for the final selector of the chain (i.e. in a given dictionary key) **all** matching elements will be selected.
 >
 > E.g. the following will apply styles to the `#shadow-root` of the first action button in an `alarm-panel` card:
 >